JM-Laurel/STAT-134-Probability-Theory/README.md

 ## Continuous Treatise

+### version 1.3 (08-07-2019)
+- Section 6 Gamma Distribution
+	- added namedDistribution "Gamma" with respective parameters
+- Section 5.1 Uniform Distribution
+	- fixed construction for expectation should be (b-a)/2 not (a+b)/2

 ### version 1.2 (08-07-2019)
 - Section 8.2 Linear Combinations of Normal
 	- changed "rotational symmetry" to "spherical symmetry" since we're technically in n dimensions